heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*4,800,000,000 BC.* The shadow moves from system to system, a trail of dead stars in its wake.
+*ƾ.* The shadow moves from system to system, a trail of dead stars in its wake.

 <p align="center">
   ⁂